cert-manager/website/content/docs/configuration/vault.md

 If you see this, then non-authenticated users are not able to call that API endpoint.
 You will need to allow unauthenticated users to access this endpoint.

-Note: The yaml provided is an example and you should review fully before implementing.
+Note: The YAML provided is an example and you should review fully before implementing.

-Here is an example ClusterRoleBinding that would allow anyone to access that API endpoint:
+Here is an example `ClusterRoleBinding` that would allow anyone to access that API endpoint:

 ```yaml
 ---